 Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

-Sadly, it uses Docker under the hood and does not want to support other container runtimes like kubernetes.
-Since many GitLab Runners are hosted inside a Kubernetes cluster or do not want to expose the Docker socket for security reasons, testcontainers does not work anymore and tests fail in the pipeline.
+Sadly, it uses Docker under the hood and does not want to support other container runtimes like Kubernetes.
+Since many GitLab Runners are hosted inside a Kubernetes cluster or do not want to expose the Docker socket for security reasons, Testcontainers does not work anymore and tests fail in the pipeline.

-You cannot disable testcontainers when docker is not present because it will disable the whole test and not just the container initialization.
+You cannot disable Testcontainers when Docker is not present because it will disable the whole test and not just the container initialization.

-Thats when a real engineer is needed and ChatGPT has to stay at home…
+That’s when a real engineer is needed and ChatGPT has to stay at home…

 JDBC